ajfisch04/CLCV22323/3/DowneyResponse.md

 A variable is a keyword that stores a value.
-This value is "initialized" at some point in the code, the variable can be used in functions and changed at any point thereafter.
-Variables have some naming conventions and cannot conflict with words reserved by the programming language for it's own use, so the name of the variable could be a source for errors.
+This value is "initialized" at some point in the code, the variable's value can be used/called in functions or changed at any point thereafter.
+Variables have some naming conventions and cannot conflict with words reserved by the programming language for it's own use, so the name of the variable could be a source of errors.

 A parameter is...